DevExpress-Examples/dialogservice-how-to-show-a-confirmation-message-box-when-a-dialog-is-about-to-close/Readme.md

-# DialogService - How to prevent a dialog from being closed
+# DialogService - How to show a confirmation message box when a dialog is about to close

-In this example, you can see how to handle the moment when a dialog shown with the help of DialogService is closed.
-You can use this approach, for example, to perform custom logic or confirm closing.
+In this example, you can see how to handle the moment when a dialog shown with the help of DialogService is closed and confirm closing by showing a separate MessageBox.

 To do this, you need to implement the **IDialogDocumentContent** interface in the dialog's ViewModel and implement this interface's **OnCloseAsync** method.
 DialogService calls this method when an end-user's action leads to closing your dialog.